 Section 10 of the JFK Act did not actually provide “exceptions” to full disclosure of JFK records.
-Instead, it allowed the ARRB, the independent federal board charged with assembling the Collection, to petition for the release of documents closed to the public by legal prohibitions. §10(a)(1) allowed the ARRB to petition for the release of documents under court seal.
-10(a)(2) allowed the ARRB to petition for release of grand jury information.
+Instead, it allowed the ARRB, the independent federal board charged with assembling the Collection, to petition for the release of documents closed to the public by legal prohibitions. §10(a)(1) empowered the ARRB to petition for the release of documents under court seal.
+10(a)(2) empowered the ARRB to petition for release of grand jury information.

 Records falling under these two categories are almost all FBI documents, most of them relating to the organized crime files which the HSCA accumulated during its investigation of possible Mafia involvement in President Kennedy’s assassination.